shuftipro/Android-SDK/verification-without-ocr/README.md

 ### Document Number Verification

 For Document Number Verification, use ```setDocumentNumber```.
-Allowed Characters limit is between 2 and 100.
+The allowed character limit is between 2 and 100.

 ```
 documentVerification.setDocumentNumber("12668899755");